v-xuto/AspNetCore.Docs/aspnetcore/security/key-vault-configuration.md

 For information on using the provider with a managed identity and an Azure DevOps pipeline, see [Create an Azure Resource Manager service connection to a VM with a managed service identity](/azure/devops/pipelines/library/connect-to-azure#create-an-azure-resource-manager-service-connection-to-a-vm-with-a-managed-service-identity).

 ## Configuration options
-#### Old behavior

-The `Microsoft.*` packages integrated Azure services with the Configuration and Data Protection APIs.
 <xref:Microsoft.Extensions.Configuration.AzureKeyVaultConfigurationExtensions.AddAzureKeyVault*> can accept an <xref:Microsoft.Extensions.Configuration.AzureKeyVault.AzureKeyVaultConfigurationOptions>:

 ```csharp